AER-RC/MT_CKD/README.md

 in the `MT_CKD` directory.

-Currently, the latest release is MT_CKD v3.6, and it is recommended that this be the version that users clone and checkout (rather than the `master` branch).
-To do this, one needs to simply checkout the `v3.6` tag:
+Currently, the latest release is MT_CKD_4.0.1, and it is recommended that this be the version that users clone and checkout (rather than the `master` branch).
+To do this, one needs to simply checkout the `4.0.1` tag:

 ```
-git checkout tags/v3.6
+git checkout tags/4.0.1
 ```

-Instead of cloning, users can also download an MT_CKD [tarball](https://github.com/AER-RC/MT_CKD/releases/tag/v3.6) and unpack it:
+Instead of cloning, users can also download an MT_CKD [tarball](https://github.com/AER-RC/MT_CKD/releases/tag/4.0.1) and unpack it:

 ```
-tar xvf cntnm_v3.6.tar.gz
+tar xvf cntnm_4.0.1.tar.gz
-mv MT_CKD-3.6 cntnm
+mv MT_CKD-4.0.1 cntnm
 ```

 Though not necessary, the move to `cntnm` is for consistency with previous release packages and the associated documentation.